Key takeaways

 SusieCakes

-The website makes great use of mobile optimization.
+The website makes excellent use of mobile optimization.
 All the features and designs found in the desktop site translate well to the mobile version.
 You still get the quirky design, welcoming atmosphere, and easy to find contact forms translated into a smartphone display.

 Old Lady Gang